governance-foundation/governance.foundation/CONTENT-BACKLOG.md

 ## 2023

 - [x] Generative AI arrived, but organisations were not structurally ready
-- [x] AI copilots without organisational context are limited
+- [x] AI exposes broken organisational context
-- [x] Why AI adoption is not the same as capability formation
+- [x] AI adoption is not the same as capability formation
 - [x] The governance gap behind most AI initiatives

 ## 2024